Child Support Lawyer Chicago, Illinois

 It should also be noted that the change in the statute is not a substantial change in circumstances and a Court will not modify an existing child support order because the law has changed.
 Anybody seeking a modification must show that something related to their income or expenses has caused a substantial change and is substantial enough to modify child support.

-Katz & Stefani Chicago child support attorneys have the experience and the expertise to analyze very complex income situations.
+Chicago child support attorneys at Katz & Stefani have the experience and the expertise to analyze very complex income situations.
 Sometimes income and expenses can be difficult to determine, especially with business owners, income from multiple streams and complex personal issues.
 However, several Chicago child support attorneys at Katz & Stefani were instrumental in drafting the 2016 amendments to the Illinois Marriage and Dissolution Act, as well as the 2017 amendment regarding child support.
-As such, the Katz & Stefani Chicago child support attorneys have a deep understanding of how to apply the child support guidelines to each client’s individual situation to make sure that any child support payments are fair, that proper amounts of child support are being paid and that a child’s needs are being met.
+As such, the Katz & Stefani Chicago child support lawyers have a deep understanding of how to apply the child support guidelines to each client’s individual situation to make sure that any child support payments are fair, that proper amounts of child support are being paid and that a child’s needs are being met.

 Can you give an example how you’ve helped one of your clients in a Child Support issue?

-I was presented with a Petition to Terminate or Modify Child Support filed by a client’s ex-husband.
+As a Chicago child support lawyer I was presented with a Petition to Terminate or Modify Child Support filed by a client’s ex-husband.
 He had been severed from his executive position at a very large company and his severance had terminated.
 In addition, the parties had just litigated a change in parenting time and now had a 50/50 schedule.
 My client was a stay-at home mom, but did have a sizeable income from investment income and dividends.
 Her ex-husband had multiple income streams, not only his employment, but investment income, deferred benefit income, some smaller commission-like income from sitting on a number of boards.
 Our Chicago child support lawyer were able to unpack his various income streams and impute income to him based upon his past employment.
-While we did not hire an expert in this case, we were able to prove in Court that not only should his child support not terminate, it should be increased based on his actual net income and his imputed income from his historic earnings and earning potential.
+While we did not hire an expert in this case, our Chicago child support lawyer were able to prove in Court that not only should his child support not terminate, it should be increased based on his actual net income and his imputed income from his historic earnings and earning potential.